 - What do you like about the referenced site? – to know what design elements (colors, images, and fonts) to use on the website and suggest the grounded terms for every stage and the site as a whole.

 Use the bulleted lists for the clients to mark the needed design elements.
-Use images as much as possible to show the design element (i.e., forms, buttons, etc.) and their possible modifications because it is much easier for people to choose from ready-made options.
+Use images as much as possible to show the design element (i.e., forms, buttons, etc.) and their possible modifications.

-- What are the deadlines to develop the site? – to determine if the client’s needs can be met by the deadline and provide a timeline to show what element development meets the deadline and what elements you can add later.
+- What are the deadlines for developing the site? – to determine if the client’s needs can be met by the deadline and provide a timeline to show what element development meets the deadline and what elements you can add later.

 Present approximated terms to develop different site elements.